-The master's program in Professional Counseling requires that all students successfully complete a range of program experiences.
-These experiences include satisfactory completion of required courses and course experiences, development of basic counseling skills, performance in practicum and internship, and demonstration of specific clinical competencies beyond class requirements.
+The specialist's program in Professional Counseling requires that all students successfully complete a range of program experiences.
+These experiences include satisfactory completion of required courses and course experiences, performance in practicum and demonstration of specific clinical competencies beyond class requirements.
 In addition, as stated above in the General Degree Requirements of the Graduate School of The University of Mississippi, the counselor education faculty's judgment of students' "fitness to qualify for the degree" is a critical element of students' progress and successful program completion.